 Not necessarily.
 Leave taken under the PFML will run concurrently with leave taken under other applicable state and federal leave laws, including but not limited to, the federal Family and Medical Leave Act (FMLA) and the Commonwealth’s Parental Leave Act, when the leave is for a qualified reason under those acts.

-Employees who file a claim with the DFML on or after November 1, 2023, may supplement or "top off" their PFML benefit will employer-provided paid leave up to the employee's IAWW (individual average weekly wage).
+Employees who file a claim and are approved for PFML may supplement or "top off" their PFML benefit with employer-provided paid leave up to the employee's IAWW (individual average weekly wage).

 The current regulations also indicate that in some instances, income provided under a collective bargaining agreement or employer policy (e.g. workers’ compensation or a disability policy) and paid at the same or higher rate than PMFL paid leave may count against the allotment of leave benefits available under this law.